EBI-Metagenomics/genome_uploader/README.md

-# ENA public Bins and MAGs uploader
+# ENA bins and MAGs uploader
 This repository allows to:

   * Generate xmls and manifests necessary for genome submission